jae1911/sitecontent/content/blog/2023/out-of-age.md

 In some months, I'll have to be away for some weeks, this will be the occasion to test this machine as a real daily driver instead of just a main portable (for now I'm still mainly using my fixed workstation at home and then the laptop in bed).

-Just before ending this post, as per tradition, here is a `hyfetch` (if you know a version of the walpaper without the character, please contact me):
+Just before ending this post, as per tradition, here is a `hyfetch` (if you know a version of the wallpaper without the character, please send it to me):

 [![Screenshot of i3 with a floating terminal window showing the result of hyfetch and on the background, various computers and a city at night through the window.](https://bm.777.tf/web/blog/fetch-clean.png)](https://bm.777.tf/web/blog/fetch-clean.png)